 The time dependent particle trajectory of the beam is shown in figure 5 from initial to steady state condition.
 The color indicates the velocity of the particles.
 Thus, the modulation of the particle velocity due to the interaction of beam and slow wave structure can be seen.

 The phase space plot for an instance of time, where the steady state condition is reached, is shown in figure 6.
 The aforementioned modulation of the particles becomes again obvious.
 Furthermore, the energy transfer between particles and RF wave is demonstrated by the decreasing average energy.

 So far only the results of the interdigital BWO including conductor losses have been demonstrated.
 The time signal and spectrum of the lossless interdigital BWO, the lossless helical BWO and the helical BWO with conductor losses are quite similar.
 They of course differ in the steady state amplitude.
-The table below gives an overview of the different output powers obtained with the classical analysis (see and references [3,4]), MAFIA and CST PS.
+The table below gives an overview of the different output powers obtained with the classical analysis (see and references [3,4]), MAFIA and CST PARTICLE STUDIO® (CST PS).
 The results are courtesy of Teraphysics Corporation, USA.

 A. S. Gilmour Jr., "Principles of Travelling Wave Tubes", Artech House, Inc, Norwood, MA, USA, 1994.

 C. L. Kory and J. A. Dayton, Jr., "Interaction Simulations of Two 650 GHz BWOs Using MAFIA", Proceedings of the IVEC 2008, Monterey, USA, April 22-24, p.
 390-391, 2008.